On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind

 for all $\bm{\eta}=(\eta_i) \in \bm{V}_K(\omega)$.

-In the case where the shell is required to remain confined in a prescribed half-space, the competitors to the role of minimiser for the energy functional $J_K^\varepsilon$ are to be sought in the following non-empty, closed and convex subset of the space $\bm{V}_K(\omega)$ introduced beforehand:
+If the shell is required to remain confined in a prescribed half-space, the minimisers for the energy functional $J_K^\varepsilon$ are to be sought in the following non-empty, closed and convex subset of the space $\bm{V}_K(\omega)$ introduced beforehand:

-Let us now recall the statement of Theorem~4.1 in~\cite{CiaPie2018b} concerning the identification of a two-dimensional limit model for linearly elastic generalised membrane shells of the first kind subjected to remaining confined in a half-space whose orthogonal complement is the given unit-vector $\bm{q}$.
+Let us now recall the statement of Theorem~4.1 in~\cite{CiaPie2018b} concerning the identification of a two-dimensional limit model for linearly elastic generalised membrane shells of the first kind subjected to remaining confined in a half-space orthogonal to a unit-vector $\bm{q}$.